How do I know if I have Low T?

 When will I see changes with NKNW?

 Testosterone usually effects your mood and libido in about 2 weeks, but some people report immediate results.
 We recommend giving it at least 5 weeks, unless you experience negative side effects.
+One tube is usually just enough to get a picture.

 If you have erectile dysfunction, it may be three to six months before you see "solid" improvement.
 That's also the timeframe where you'll see undeniable increase in muscles and loss of fat.